 The EPS for the quarter one year ago must be positive.
-GB's EPS for this quarter last year ($-0.24) fail this test.
+GB's EPS for this quarter last year ($0.37) pass this test.

 POSITIVE EARNINGS GROWTH RATE FOR CURRENT QUARTER: [PASS]

 Compare the earnings growth rate of the previous three quarters with long-term EPS growth rate.
 Earnings growth in the previous 3 quarters should be at least half of the long-term EPS growth rate.
-Half of the long-term EPS growth rate for GB is 12.09%.
-This should be less than the growth rates for the 3 previous quarters which are 21.05%, -143.75% and 237.50%.
-GB does not pass this test, which means that it does not have good, reasonably steady earnings.
+Half of the long-term EPS growth rate for GB is 6.48%.
+This should be less than the growth rates for the 3 previous quarters, which are 152.17%, 23.08%, and 22.73%.
+GB passes this test, which means that it has good, reasonably steady earnings.

 This strategy looks at the rate which earnings grow and evaluates this rate of growth from different angles.
 The 4 tests immediately following are detailed below.